-Canola is an annual winter or spring annual oil crop in the Brassica family.
-Canola is related to mustard, cabbage, broccoli, cauliflower and turnip.
-Canola plants grow from three to five feet tall and have yellow flowers with four petals.
-They have a deep taproot and a fibrous, near-surface root system.
+Canola is an annual winter or spring oil crop in the Brassicaceae family.
+It is related to mustard, cabbage, broccoli, cauliflower and turnip.
+Canola grows from three to five feet tall and has a deep taproot and a fibrous, near-surface root system.
 Canola varieties have been developed from three different species of Brassica, namely napus, rapa, and juncea, but most canola varieties grown in the U.S. are Brassica napus.

 Canadian plant breeders, using classical plant breeding techniques, selected cultivars from rapeseed germplasm that had on trace levels of glucosinolates in the seed meal and almost no erucic acid in the oil.
-The name ‘Canola’ (abbreviated for Canadian oil, low acid) was registered in 1979 in Canada and refers to the edible oil crop that is characterized by low erucic acid (less than 2 percent) and low levels of glucosinolates.
-Canola oil has a very mild flavor and canola is now the dominant variation of the species and subspecies grown widely in Canada and the U.S. Visually, the seeds of canola and rapeseed appear identical.
+The name ‘Canola’ (abbreviated for Canadian oil, low acid) was registered in 1979 in Canada and refers to the edible oil crop that was developed that is characterized by low erucic acid (less than 2 percent) and low levels of glucosinolates.
+Canola oil has a very mild flavor and other favorable characteristic and canola is now the dominant Brassica oilseed crop grown in Canada and the U.S. Visually, the seeds of canola and rapeseed appear identical.

-Management canola is similar to that for winter small grains.
+Management of canola is similar to that of small grains.
 Canola grows well on a wide variety of well-drained soils, prefers a pH between 5.5 and 8.3 and is moderately tolerant of saline soils.
-Equipment needed include a tractor, drill or broadcast seeder, sprayer, windrower, combine harvester with pick up head and wagons for transportation, similar to the needs for other small-seeded grain or oil-seed crops.
-Spraying for weed management may be done on farm or by commercial applicators.
+Equipment needed include a tractor, drill or broadcast seeder, sprayer, windrower, combine harvester with pick up head and wagons for transportation, similar to the equipment needed for other small-seeded grain or oil-seed crops.

-Fertilizer needs vary based on yield potential of a production site, including both soil and rainfall potential.
-Nitrogen requirements range from 100 to 150 lbs/A. Phosphorus (P2O5) and potassium (K2O,) fertility needs vary with soil test levels.
-P2O5 recommended rates range from 0 to 80 lbs/A. K2O recommended rates range from 0 to 140 lb/A. Sulfur is also important for profitable canola production Recommended sulfur fertilizer rates range from 10 to 30 lbs/A.
+Fertilizer needs vary based on the yield potential of a production site, including soil type, native soil fertility level and rainfall potential.
+Nitrogen requirements range from 100 to 150 lb/A. Phosphorus (P2O5) and potassium (K2O) fertility needs vary with soil test levels.
+P2O5 recommended rates range from 0 to 80 lb/A. K2O recommended rates range from 0 to 140 lb/A. Sulfur is also important for profitable canola production and the recommended sulfur fertilizer rates range from 10 to 30 lb/A.

 - Brassica Breeding and Research Group, University of Idaho.